Focus Area Forum

 - Human Systems Design and Decision Support

 Office of Naval Research (ONR) leadership and decision-makers will deliver updates on priority warfighter performance research, key challenge areas and opportunities.
-This Focus Area Forum will concentrate on two current research areas supporting Warrior Resilience programs and Fleet Integrated Test, Experimentation and Planning (FITEP) initiatives.
+This Focus Area Forum will concentrate on two current research areas supporting Warrior Resilience programs and Fleet Integrated Training, Experimentation and Planning (FITEP) initiatives.

 Why You Should Attend: